HingOng/HingOng.github.io/_portfolio/portfolio-4.md

 Motivation
 ====

-Tropical large-scale atmospheric dynamics are known to impact global weather and climate.
+Atmospheric waves are known to impact global weather and climate.
 Traditional atmospheric models often neglect the nontraditional Coriolis terms (NCTs) due to scale analyses of extratropical atmospheric motion.
-However, the omission of NCTs in tropical large-scale atmospheric dynamics has been a subject of concern.
+However, the effect of NCTs on atmospheric waves has been a subject of concern.

 Modeling approaches
 ====

 To address this, I developed a model hierarchy incorporating NCTs into the modeling framework.
-The hierarchy, from simple to complex, included models with linearized physics that are 1D vertical (Ong & Roundy 2020a), 2D meridional vertical (Ong & Roundy 2019), 2D zonal vertical (Ong & Roundy 2020b), and 3D Model for Prediction Across Scales (MPAS) (Skamarock, Ong, & Klemp 2021).
-I have also explored the effects of NCTs with full physics in a 2D zonal vertical setting using the System for Atmospheric Modeling (SAM) (Ong & Yang 2022).
+The hierarchy, from simple to complex, included models with linearized physics that are 1D vertical (Ong & Roundy 2020a), 2D (Ong & Roundy 2020b), and 3D Model for Prediction Across Scales (MPAS) (Skamarock, Ong, & Klemp 2021).
+I have also explored the effects of NCTs with full physics in a 2D setting using the System for Atmospheric Modeling (SAM) (Ong & Yang 2022).
+In addition, I created schematic illustration for teaching about atmospheric Rossby waves (Ong & Yang 2025).
-Main findings: My research revealed that omitting NCTs results in a noticeable westerly wind bias in the intertropical convergence zone (ITCZ) (Ong & Roundy 2019) and errors in the height of pressure levels in the tropical atmosphere (Ong & Roundy 2020a).
-Furthermore, incorporating NCTs in models can affect the speed and behavior of convective systems (Ong & Roundy 2020b; Ong & Yang 2022).

 Main findings
 ====

-My research revealed that omitting NCTs results in a noticeable westerly wind bias in the intertropical convergence zone (ITCZ) (Ong & Roundy 2019) and errors in the height of pressure levels in the tropical atmosphere (Ong & Roundy 2020a).
+My research revealed that omitting NCTs results in errors in the height of pressure levels in the tropical atmosphere (Ong & Roundy 2020a).
 Furthermore, incorporating NCTs in models can affect the speed and behavior of convective systems (Ong & Roundy 2020b; Ong & Yang 2022).
+In addition, I proposed a right-hand rule for distinguishing the westward traditional planetary Rossby waves and the eastward nontraditional compressional Rossby waves (Ong & Yang 2025).

 Models evolved
 ====